richardgong1987/CSCK543-end-assignment/docs/database-design.md

 **Target:** MySQL 9 (`utf8mb4`, InnoDB).
 The test suite runs on SQLite in memory, so the migrations avoid MySQL-only syntax except where noted.

+To read the schema as SQL rather than as migrations, or to load it without running them, [database/sql](../database/sql/README.md) holds a mysqldump of these tables and of the seeded data.

 ---

 ## 1. ER diagram